Back to Blog

 Pricing Comparison: What You Actually Pay

 Legal AI pricing is notoriously opaque.
-Here’s what we’ve documented through direct inquiries, published pricing, and verified user reports.
+Here’s what we’ve documented through direct inquiries, published pricing, and verified user reports (as of June 2026).
 For a deeper dive, read our full AI legal tools pricing comparison.

 The math is clear: a solo practitioner paying $49/month for The Legal Prompts spends $588/year.
 A BigLaw associate with Harvey AI costs their firm $14,400/year per seat.
 That’s a 24x difference — and for many practice areas, the output quality gap doesn’t come close to justifying the cost gap.